himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

 > "Give me an example of a time when a member of your team pushed you to consider a problem in a fresh light.
 What was the outcome?"

+> Tell me about a time when you did not effectively manage your projects and something did not get completed on time.

+> Tell me about a time you wouldn't compromise on achieving a great outcome when others felt something was good enough.

 ## Learn (Be Curious)
 key points:
 - always seek to improve yourself